ZiyiLiubird/CRL/README.md

 # CRL

-To install locally, you will need to first install mujoco200, mujoco131.
+To install locally, you should install mujoco200 and mujoco131.

-This installation has been tested only on 64-bit Ubuntu 16.04.

 To reproduce an experiment, run:
 `python launch_experiment.py ./configs/[EXP].json`